nyura123/mobx-firebase-store/README.md

 //unsubscribe() should be called when we want to unsubscribe const { unsubscribe, promise } = store.subscribeSubsWithPromise([{
-    subKey: 'msgs', //can use any name you want to describe the data source/subscription
+    subKey: 'msgs_with_users', //can use any name you want to describe the data source/subscription
     asList: true,
     path: 'samplechat/messages', //firebase location
     forEachChild: {